-“I’m Owen Myers of Myers & Eichelberger (“The ME Law Firm”).
+“I’m Jayson O. Myers of Myers & Eichelberger (“The ME Law Firm”).
 I believe a loan modification should include…

 - Negotiate the loan modification with the intent to reduce the mortgage from what you owe down to the value of the property.